War in southern Vietnam (1945–1946): Significance

+Trotskyists were hunted down and eliminated by both the Stalinist-front Viet Minh and French Sûreté.
+The rift between the Viet Minh and non-communist nationalists also became deepened.

 Three more bloody decades of fighting lay ahead which would end in defeat for a world superpower and an ailing colonial, discredited power.
-Therefore, some historians have observed that if the British had not withdrawn from Vietnam, the Viet Minh would have been defeated, and communism would have not gain support in Vietnam.
+Therefore, some historians have observed that if the British had not withdrawn from Vietnam, the Viet Minh would have been defeated, and communism would have not gained support in Vietnam.
 From March to July 1946, the Viet Minh systematically set about, as Ho's lieutenant Lê Duẩn said, "(to) wipe out the reactionaries."
 Known as the "Great Purge", the goal was to eliminate everyone thought dangerous to the Communist Party of Vietnam and tens of thousands of nationalists, Catholics and others were massacred from 1946 to 1948.

 Between May and December, Ho Chi Minh spent four months in France attempting to negotiate full independence and unity for Vietnam, but failed to obtain any guarantee from the French.
 After a series of violent clashes with Viet Minh, French forces bombarded Haiphong harbor, captured Haiphong and attempted to expel the Viet Minh from Hanoi, a task that took two months.

 19 December 1946 is often cited as the date for the beginning of the First Indochina War, as on that day 30,000 Viet Minh under Giap initiated their first large-scale attack on the French in the Battle of Hanoi.
-The War in Vietnam of 1946–54, had begun.
+The War in Vietnam of 1946–1954, had begun.